-What he earned barely paid the rent and had little left over for food.
-The money that came every so often from the uncle, helped pay the doctor bills.
+What he earned barely paid the rent and with little left over for food.
+The money that came ever so often from the uncle, helped pay doctor bills.
 Tom’s mother suffered from what the doctor said was consumption.
-The coughing spells and the bloody rags she used to cover her mouth, was Tom’s memories of her these last two years.
-When she died, the land lord gathered her belongings and burnt everything.
+The coughing spells and the bloody rags she used to cover her mouth, made up Tom’s memories of her last two years.
+When she died, the landlord gathered her belongings and burnt everything except the family bible.
 He explained that he was fearful of contagion, and now that she was gone, he wanted Tom gone too.

-There wasn’t much left after the burial.
-No money for a head stone, but there wouldn’t be anyone visiting the grave.
-So it didn’t matter.
+There wasn’t money for a head stone, but there wouldn’t be anyone visiting her grave.
+So, it didn’t matter.
 Her last request was for Tom to carry the family bible to her brother.
-He was the last member on her side of the family.
+He was the last member of the family, other than Tom.
 The good book contained all the births, deaths and marriages, going back some seventy years.
 Also tucked between the pages was a letter for her brother.
-Tom didn’t know what was written, but he was tasked with delivering it.
+Tom didn’t know what message the letter contained, but he was tasked with delivering it.

-Now Tom was an orphan, his father died several years ago, in a bar fight.
+Tom lost his father several years ago, in a bar fight.
 They never learned the whole story, just that he was drinking with some friends and a fight broke out.
-The result was that James Patterson was laying on the floor dead, after it was over.
+The result was that after it was over, James Patterson was laying on the floor dead.

-Tom was several pounds under weight from skipping meals, but hoping that a good paying job in the gold fields would provide enough money to live well.
+Tom was several pounds under weight from skipping meals, but hoped that a good paying job in the gold fields would provide enough money to live well.
 That was where he was heading, to the gold fields near Canyon City.
 The same area his uncle was said to live.
-From reading the news papers second hand, he knew that the gold field was a rich one.
-So he was hoping for a job, working the claims.
+From reading the newspapers second hand, he understood that the gold field was a rich one.
+So, he was hoping for a job, working the claims.

-The lady sitting across from him, was looking out the window at a buckboard ahead.
-The added trail of floating dust, was evident of another other wagon on the road.
+The lady sitting across from him, was looking out the window at a buckboard traveling ahead.
+The added trail of floating dust, was evident of the wagon on the road.
 She was glad that they would soon over take the wagon and be free from breathing the air born dirt.
 The lady pulled her head back in, being careful of her hair and flowered hat.
 She gave Tom a friendly smile before covering her nose with the handkerchief.
 She was older, a woman in her forties.
 Still attractive, and well dressed.
 From an earlier conversation, Tom learned she was a business woman with holdings in Canyon City.
-Her name Scarlet Obrian was in keeping with her red hair.
+Her name Scarlet O’Brian was in keeping with her red hair.

 The one other passenger was a lean man, that looked to be late thirties.
 On the seat beside him, he kept a hard leather case.
 Always with a hand touching it.
 Tom had a passing curiosity about the leather case.
 It had to be important the way he kept a protective hand on it.
-The other hand held the handkerchief over his nose.
+The other hand held a handkerchief over his nose too.
 He’d traveled the road before, and assured Tom, once in the Ochoco mountains the road would be less dusty.
 Things weren’t as dry in the mountains.

-Tom felt the stage swing to the right as they over took and passed the buckboard and its two passengers.
+Tom felt the stage swing to the right as they over took and passed the buckboard with its two passengers.
 When they came along side, the young lady quickly held a handkerchief to her face, the same as those in the stagecoach.
-Tom was able to glimpse the girl before she covered her face, but he was able to see she was fairly good looking.
+Tom was hardly able to glimpse the girl before she covered her face, and saw she was fairly good looking.
 A dark complected young woman with raven black hair, from what he could see under her bonnet.
 The man holding the reins was much older.
 Dark complected too, with a thin trimmed moustache.
-A grim serious expression, with out a glint of a smile.
+A grim serious expression, on his face.
 Tom went back to viewing the girl, until they were lost from his vision in the rising dust.
 He could tell she was slim of figure, but not much else.

-“We will be at the next post soon.”
-The Man stated.
-“Mrs Trinton is the best cook this side of the Cascades.”
+“We will be at the next post soon”, the man commented.
+“Mrs. Trinten is the best cook this side of the Cascades.”

 “You’ve been here before?”
 Scarlet asked.

-“Yes Man.” he lifted his boller hat, slightly tipping to Miss Scarlet.
-“Fredric Wallace at your service.”
+“Yes Madam” as he lifted his bowler hat, slightly tipping it to Miss Scarlet.
+“Fredric Wallace at your service.

-“Probably not Mam.
+“Probably not Madam.
 I’m not a drinking man myself.”
-He smiled too, and raised his leather case slightly, “This is my sample case, I’m a sales man of sorts.”
+He returned the smile and tapped the leather case beside him, “This is my sample case.
+I’m a salesman of sorts.”

 “I didn’t think you were a preacher, but maybe a mortician?”
 Scarlet was having some fun, with the man.